Phone: 024 76150853, internal extension 50853

 - 2004: BA(Hons), University of Sydney

-I am a political historian of modern Germany and modern Spain.
-My work explores conservative politics, state-building, and empire across different periods of the nineteenth and twentieth centuries.
-I also have a secondary interest in the built environment as a historical source in my scholarship.
+I am a political historian of modern Europe.
+My work explores state-building and empire, as well as larger questions of sovereignty across different periods of the nineteenth and twentieth centuries.
+I also have a secondary interest in using the built environment as an historical source in my scholarship.

-My first book, Beyond the Barricades: Government and State-Building in Post-Revolutionary Prussia, 1848-58 (Oxford: OUP, December 2018), investigates the shifting political landscape in German-speaking Europe after the 1848/9 revolutions.
-It focuses on the activities of moderate conservatives, many of whom were determined to learn lessons from their experiences of upheaval and enact a wave of reforms spanning from criminal justice to urban planning.
+My first book, Beyond the Barricades: Government and State-Building in Post-Revolutionary Prussia, 1848-58 (Oxford: OUP, January 2019), investigates the shifting political landscape in German-speaking Europe after the 1848/9 revolutions.
+It focuses on the activities of a group of moderate conservatives in Prussia, many of which were determined to learn lessons from their experiences of upheaval and enact a wave of reforms spanning from criminal justice to urban planning.
 In other words, the work re-evaluates the fundamental importance of these figures to the breakdown of feudal realities across German-speaking Europe, and in doing so, recasts the post-revolutionary period as one in which a new world of direct state engagement comes to the fore in the shaping of modern Prussia and ultimately, modern Germany.
 I have a book chapter related to this project in The 1848 Revolutions and European Political Thought, ed. by Douglas Moggach and Gareth Stedman Jones (Cambridge: CUP, 2018) and an article entitled ‘Down with the Walls!
-The Politics of Place in Spanish and German Urban Extension Planning, 1848-1914,’ Journal of Modern History 90 (2018).
+The Politics of Place in Spanish and German Urban Extension Planning, 1848-1914,’ Journal of Modern History 90 (2018), in which I extended part of my research to consider the urban-extension schemes embraced by conservative governments in the post-revolutionary period in Germany and Spain.

 I am currently working on two monographs, one quite distinct from my early work and one that extends it.
 My first project (funded by the British Academy; Oxford University Press; and the Humanities Research Fund, University of Warwick) takes me into Spain’s swansong of colonial engagement in North Africa, specifically in Morocco.
-Here I look at the role of the Spanish military elite in building the city of Tetouan from 1912 to 1956, and the impact it had on visions of Spain's place in the world in the twentieth century.
-Articles related to this project will weave together my Spanish and German fields of expertise, especially as the German presence in North Africa increased during WWII.
+Here I look at the building of the city of Tetouan from 1912 to 1956, and the impact it had on visions of world order.
+Articles related to this project weave together my Spanish and German fields of expertise, especially as the German presence in North Africa increased during WWII.
 The second project I am developing grows out of my earlier work on the 1850s.
-It will draw together my interests in conservative politics during the period 1848 to 1989, probing those incumbents, political habits, and material cultures that were suddenly suspended in time during democratization in Germany.
-In doing so, it asks much larger international and indeed global questions about regime transition.
+It will draw together my interests in the politics of property in Germany and German property abroad, probing questions of sovereignty across the period 1871 to 1990.

 - ‘Down with the Walls!
 The Politics of Place in Spanish and German Urban Extension Planning, 1848-1914’, Journal of Modern History 90 (2018): pp. 292-322